 With Resolution 1/2023 of December 7, 2023, the rules and regulations of the Regional Convention were to be completely replaced by a new set of rules from January 1, 2025.
 However, on December 12, 2024, the previous set of rules was extended for an additional year as an alternative by Resolution 1/2024 of the Joint Committee of the Regional Convention.
 However, this resolution had to be ratified nationally by the individual states.
 Therefore, it was not implemented for all countries on January 1, 2025.

-Furthermore, there are still agreements that do not yet implement the regional agreement and will therefore not be changed to the revised regulations.
+Furthermore, there are still multiple agreements that do not yet implement the regional agreement and will therefore not be changed automatically to the revised regulations.
 From January 1, 2026, this will mean that two cumulation zones will have to be taken into account for preference determination in the future.

 Possible variants for the maintenance of supplier’s declarations in 2025